kzzy/ahu-painter-company/README.md

-# paint-company-frontend
+# paint-company

-This is the frontend of the paint company web application.
+This is the frontend of the paint company web application built using Vue.js and TailwindCSS.

 ## Project Setup